Willkie Farr & Gallagher: History

 In January 1940 Harold J. Gallagher, one of the most influential partners in the history of the firm, extended an offer to Wendell Willkie to join the firm then known as Miller, Boston & Owen.
 This was several months before Willkie received the Republican nomination for president.
 After losing the presidential election to the incumbent FDR, Willkie joined the firm and became a partner in 1941.
 The firm's name was changed a year later to Willkie, Owen, Otis & Bailly, and later to Willkie, Owen, Otis, Farr & Gallagher.
 Willkie later became F.D.R.'s personal envoy to many countries, promoting the Lend-Lease program.
 He later wrote a book about his travels entitled One World, a plea for global cooperation and peacekeeping.
 In 1947, his estate's interest in the law firm was valued at $125,000 ($ in current dollar terms).
 That year, the customary hourly rate of a Willkie partner was $50 ($ in current dollar terms) an hour.

 Major clients during this period included insurance companies such as Metropolitan Life Insurance Company; New York Life; Equitable; Aetna; Connecticut General; John Hancock; and Prudential for which the firm represented for a number of industry private placements.

 Throughout the 1960s, Gallagher-lead Willkie was occupied with railroad reorganizations, setting the stage for the firm's emergence as a bankruptcy powerhouse.
 In 1968 the firm adopted its current name, Willkie Farr & Gallagher.
-From 1969 to 1995, Bob Hodes was the chairman of the firm.
 In 1977, Patricia S. Skigen became the firm's first female partner.
 That year, the firm moved to One Citicorp Center.

 The firm was long known for its representation of Major League Baseball.
 Former Willkie Farr partner Bowie Kuhn served as Commissioner of Baseball from 1969 to 1984.
 Willkie Farr represented Major League Baseball in the famous Curt Flood free agency/antitrust case in the United States Supreme Court in 1970, and successfully litigated famous cases such as the Pine Tar Game in 1983 as well as, later in the 1980s, against Pete Rose regarding the highly publicized gambling case.

 In 1993 Willkie suffered a precipitous drop in business when Shearson Lehman, which accounted for one-third of Willkie Farr billings, was sold to The Travelers Companies.
 The firm consequently adopted a policy that no client would account for more than five percent of its business.